-When we were in New York last fall we visited the 9/11 site and I took photographs of the names engraved on the steel bands that surround the reflecting pools in the memorial park.
-Since today is the anniversary of 9/11 I thought I would put faces and stories to three of those names.
+When we were in New York City we visited the Twin Towers site and I took photographs of the names of those who had died on 9/11 which are engraved on the steel bands that surround the reflecting pools in the memorial park.
+Since today is the anniversary of that fateful day I thought I would do some research and attach stories to three of those nearly 3000 names.

 Amy R. King was a 29-year-old flight attendant on the plane that was flown into the South Tower.
-She was an avid runner, the youngest of three sisters and a devoted aunt to her nieces and nephews.
+She was an avid runner, the youngest of three sisters, and a devoted aunt to her nieces and nephews.
 She was dating Michael Tarrou a fellow flight attendant who died with her.
 Michael had recently asked his mother for his grandmother’s engagement ring to give to Amy.
-Her hometown of Jamestown New York will hold the 11th annual Amy’s Run this year.
-The 5K event was organized by Amy’s high school track coach and all proceeds go to summer camp scholarships for kids.
-The community has also built a playground called Amy’s Playce.
-It’s spelled with a ‘y’ because it is a place for kids to play and new equipment is constantly being added.

 The 19th annual Amy’s Run will happen again this year.
 The 5K event was organized by Amy’s high school track coach and all proceeds go to summer camp scholarships for kids.
 Her home community in Jamestown, New York has also built a playground called Amy’s Playce.
 It’s spelled with a ‘y’ because it is a place for kids to play.